binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ![10,000' view of VPS Security](images/10000VPS.png)

-If it makes sense, I usually advocate bringing VPS(s) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) where you have more control.
+If you have the necessary resources, that's knowledge, skill, experience, desire, money, and of course the need for high security which is becomming more and more important all the time, I usually advocate bringing VPS(s) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) where you have more control.
 Most of my work around VPS's are with GNU/Linux instances.
 Most of the testing in this chapter was performed on Debian instances, usually, but not allways, web servers.
 Unless stated otherwise, the following applies to these type of instances.

 ## 1. SSM Asset Identification {#vps-asset-identification}
 Take results from higher level Asset Identification found in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Remove any that are not applicable.
 Add any newly discovered.
 Here are some to get you started: